Aja Brown: Compton Pledge guaranteed income

 In 2021, the city began distributing monthly universal basic income payments to a “pre-verified” pool of low-income residents, in a two-year donor-funded program initiated by Brown, gauged for a maximum of 800 recipients, at which point it will be one of the larger among 25 U.S. cities exploring this approach to community economics.

 Personal life

 Brown is married to Van Brown, a Petrochemical Safety Manager, whom she met and began dating in high school.
 Van Brown is a former University of Southern California football player.
 Brown and her husband moved to Compton in 2009.
 She and her husband are members of Faith Inspirational Missionary Baptist Church, where they work in community outreach programs.
 She gave birth to her first daughter in 2018.

-In 1973, nine years before Brown's birth, her maternal grandmother, Lena Young, a nurse, was raped and murdered in a home invasion in Compton that remains unsolved.
+In 1973, nine years before Brown's birth, her maternal grandmother, Lena Young, a nurse, was raped and murdered in a home invasion in Compton.
+As of 2013, the crime remained unsolved, with critics charging Brown of fabricating the story.

 Brown's first name comes from the Steely Dan song, "Aja", the title track of the 1977 record, Aja, because it was a favorite of Brown's mother.